Deacetoxycephalosporin-C hydroxylase

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with 2-oxoglutarate as one donor, and incorporation of one atom o oxygen into each donor.
-The systematic name of this enzyme class is deacetoxycephalosporin-C,2-oxoglutarate:oxygen oxidoreductase (3-hydroxylating).
+This enzyme is an oxidoreductase with systematic name deacetoxycephalosporin-C,2-oxoglutarate:oxygen oxidoreductase (3-hydroxylating).
 Other names in common use include deacetylcephalosporin C synthase, 3'-methylcephem hydroxylase, DACS, DAOC hydroxylase, and deacetoxycephalosporin C hydroxylase.
-This enzyme participates in penicillin and cephalosporin biosynthesis.
+This non-heme iron protein generates a ferryl group at its active site; Fe(IV)=O is the species that transfers its oxygen to the substrate.